ZeroLikviz/godot_plugin-neural-network/README.md

 Structure: [5, 1024, 1024, 1024, 5].
 CPU NN run function time: 4534535 us
 Structure: [5, 1024, 1024, 1024, 5].
 GPU NN run function time: 30807 us
 ```

+If you want to test your own device, then you could use function "performance_test" from script "example.gd".
 ------

 TODO: